 2.3.
 Membership Dues

-Lifetime membership dues: Dues for lifetime membership shall be $600 to be paid in full.
-There shall not be any requirement to renew lifetime family membership, except in the case mentioned in 2.3(d).
-Members can add spouse and children to the membership.
-All current Life Members shall continue to be Life Members of the Society.
+Lifetime membership dues: Dues for individual lifetime membership shall be $600 to be paid in full.
+There shall not be any requirement to renew lifetime family membership, except in the case of Life memberships mentioned in 2.3(d).
+Individual lifetime Members can add their spouse and other immediate family members so long as such family members are permanently residing in the lifetime Member’s household to a family lifetime membership and the dues for a lifetime family membership shall be $__________.

 Annual membership dues: Dues for Annual membership shall be $100 to be paid in full.
 This membership is on a calendar year basis.
+Individual annual Members can add their spouse and other immediate family members so long as such family members are permanently residing in the individual Member’s household to an annual family membership and the dues for an annual family membership shall be $__________.

 Changes in Membership Dues: At any time in the future, if dues are changed, the newly approved dues shall be higher than $600 for life membership and $100 for annual membership.
 Membership dues can be changed from time to time only by resolutions passed with the approval of 2/3rds of the Board of Directors.
 The last approved yearly or lifetime dues, as applicable, shall continue to apply until new dues have been approved.
 A change in the dues for lifetime memberships shall only apply to those who apply for lifetime membership after the effective date for the new lifetime membership dues.